quantumlib/Cirq/docs/tutorial.md

 Now that we have some qubits, let us construct a `Circuit` on these qubits.
-For example, suppose we want to apply the Hadamard gate `H` to every qubit whose row index plus column index is even and `X` to every qubit whose row index plus column index is odd.
+For example, suppose we want to apply the Hadamard gate `H` to every qubit whose row index plus column index is even and an `X` gate to every qubit whose row index plus column index is odd.
 To do this we write
 ```python
 circuit = cirq.Circuit()